Potential Free Agent Projected to Compete with Victor Wembanyama for DPOY Next Season

 The Magic are rumored to pursue several shooters in the free agency market, which could require freeing up several non-guaranteed deals on their payroll, including that of Isaac.

 The Spurs will also have a significant cap space this summer.
-Many basketball pundits believe the Spurs’ top objective should be to improve their backcourt, but a Wembanyama-Isaac frontcourt tandem would be a frightening sight for the league.
+Many basketball pundits believe the Spurs’ top objective should be to improve their backcourt, but a Wembanyama-Isaac frontcourt tandem would be a frightening sight for the rest of the league.